The Greatest Quarterback of All Time

-Here is a clip of the full ranking, which we can also tweak to give only a certain range of years and minimum number of pass attempts: (mouse over column headers for explanation)
+Here is a clip of the full ranking, which we can also tweak to give only a certain range of years and minimum number of pass attempts: (updated for the 2014-2015 NFL Season:)

-are so high up because they make so few mistakes, very few interceptions.
+are so high up because they make so few mistakes, they throw very few interceptions.
 Intuitively, we'd expect Eli Manning

 , Brett Favre